Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/01-Meters/Voltmeter.md

-## Description:

-Circuit Voltage meter with output pin.
+Voltage meter with output pin.

 ---